-A routine liver biopsy before or after NRP (or both) is supported for quality assurance purposes where the NRP team feel it is appropriate.
-Biopsy sites in the liver should be sutured and noted on the A form
+A routine liver biopsy before or after NRP (or both), and kidney biopsy after NRP, are supported for service evaluation purposes where the NRP team feel it is appropriate.
+Biopsy sites in the liver should be sutured and noted on the A form.

-8.1.2 Pancreas
+8.9.2 Pancreas